-Real estate, which is primarily comprised of the income properties in our portfolio, is stated at cost, less accumulated depreciation and amortization.
+The Company's real estate assets are primarily comprised of the income properties in its portfolio, and are stated at cost, less accumulated depreciation and amortization.
 Such income properties are depreciated on a straight-line basis over their estimated useful lives.
 Renewals and betterments are capitalized to the applicable income property accounts.
 The cost of maintenance and repairs is expensed as incurred.
 The cost of property retired or otherwise disposed of, and the related accumulated depreciation or amortization, are removed from the accounts, and any resulting gain or loss is recorded in the statement of operations.
-The amount of depreciation of real estate, exclusive of amortization related to intangible assets, recognized for the three and six months ended June 30, 2020 was approximately \$1.4 million and \$2.7 million, respectively.
-The amount of depreciation of real estate, exclusive of amortization related to intangible assets, recognized for the three and six months ended June 30, 2020 was approximately \$1.4 million and \$2.7 million, respectively.
-The amount of depreciation of real estate, exclusive of amortization related to intangible assets, recognized for the three and six months ended June 30, 2019 was approximately \$885,000 and \$1.7 million, respectively.
+The amount of depreciation of real estate, exclusive of amortization related to intangible assets, recognized for the three and nine months ended September 30, 2020 was approximately \$1.7 million and \$4.4 million, respectively.
+The amount of depreciation of real estate, exclusive of amortization related to intangible assets, recognized for the three and nine months ended September 30, 2019 was approximately \$946,000 and \$2.6 million, respectively.